-In the past, one of the major downsides of undergoing nasal surgery was the highly uncomfortable recovery process.
-Older techniques involved significant trauma to the nasal structures and tissues, resulting in a great deal of bruising, swelling, and postoperative bleeding.
-In order to control these side effects of the procedure, surgeons used a technique known as nasal packing.
+In the past, one of the major downsides of undergoing a nose job was the highly uncomfortable recovery process.
+Older techniques involved significant trauma to the nasal tissues and structures, resulting in a great deal of bruising, swelling, and postoperative bleeding.
+To control these side effects of the procedure, rhinoplasty surgeons used a technique known as nasal packing.
 This dreaded custom was the norm following rhinoplasty, whether for functional, cosmetic, or reconstructive purposes, and patients just had to put up with it to get the results they wanted.

 But is nasal packing necessary following a modern rhinoplasty procedure, and how do the changing customs affect rhinoplasty patients?